What is ROS (Revenue Online Service)?

 Value Added Tax in Ireland is charged on most goods and services.
 The standard rate is 23%, with reduced rates of 13.5% (hospitality, construction services), 9% (newspapers, certain e-publications), and 4.8% (livestock).
 Zero-rated supplies include most food, children's clothing and books.

 Form CT1 is the Corporation Tax return Irish companies file each year via ROS.
 It calculates the tax liability for the accounting period and is due within 9 months of the period end (specifically the 23rd of the ninth month for ROS filers).
-Preliminary tax of 90% (or 100% for small companies) of the final liability is due one month earlier.
+Preliminary tax of 90% (or 100% for small companies) of the final liability is due one month before year-end.

 Confused by Ireland accounting jargon?